StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/exercise.md

      1. In the `utils` folder, create a new file named `api.ts`.
      2. Define a function named `fetchWeather`.
      3. Add the code to handle API requests to the OpenWeatherMap API inside this function.
-     4. Use the `axios` library to make the API request.
-     5. Make sure to include your API key and the city parameter in the request URL.
+     4. Make sure to include your API key and the city parameter in the request URL.

 > **Explanation:**
 > - Creating a separate file for API requests keeps the code organized and reusable.